Purchases in a foreign currency can be managed in two different ways.

 The stock definition can be seen in the Security Editor. (+ )

-Let’s assume that stock price is HKD 3 per share.
+Let’s assume that the stock price is HKD 3 per share.
 To record the purchase, open the brokerage’s HKD cash account (Assets:Investments:Brokerage Account:Boom:Bank), and enter the following:

 If the exchange rate dialog box does not appear automatically, right-click on the stock row, and select Edit Exchange Rate.
 Enter the number of shares (16,500) as the To Amount.

-If you return to the Chart of Accounts, you will see the purchased shares reflected in the stock account’s total.
+When you return to the Chart of Accounts, you will see the purchased shares reflected in the stock account’s total.

 However, as you can see, the USD totals may be zero if